 Technology, particularly social media, has a significant effect on how people perceive modern issues and events.
 Helping children to put what they see online (as well as the content they themselves produce) into context is an important part of understanding the fundamental British Values, particularly those relating to decision making within a democracy.

 Children in all year groups have access to a number of different online services to support their learning in school.
-These include Mathletics, Espresso, Purple Mash, Espresso and, of course, our very own blogging platform.
-In addition to these, there are other services available for children to access only whilst in school, including interactive Maths games and Spellodrome for the older children.
+These include IXL, Times Tables Rock Stars and, of course, our very own blogging platform.
+In addition to these, there are other services available for children to access only whilst in school, such as interactive Maths games, Accelerated Reader and Reading Plus.

 As previously mentioned, most of the software we use in our Computing lessons is available to download online free of charge.

 Computing is not considered a 'core subject' in the same way Maths and Literacy are.
 Children are taught a specific set of skills and use this to produce a piece of work each half term.
-Examples of these can be found on our Computing portfolio.
-As you can see, there is often a wide range of different outcomes as children are working at very different levels of ability and experience.
 Teachers make informal notes on this to discuss progress with the children and inform them of their next steps, to pass on to the next year group's teacher and to form the children's end of year report.